Classic cars deserve fancy digs.

 People use their garages for many different things.
 A garage may be where you store your landscaping tools, where you keep your carpenter’s workshop, or where you hole up for beer and the game.
 Your garage may be the first space you see when you arrive home and the last space you see when you leave.
 It’s an often under-appreciated but key part of your home and deserves the same thoughtful planning, expert craftsmanship, and attention to detail as the rest of your space.

-A Love Affair With A Marina Blue, White-Upholstered ’67 Corvette
+My Favorite Classic Car: A Marina Blue, White-Upholstered ’67 Corvette

 At Bluestone Construction in Asheville, NC, we know firsthand what it takes to custom-build a working garage that doubles as a showroom.
 And we know how difficult it is to restore a classic car when you don’t have the proper facilities.